 Make less mess – There may be times on the road trip that everyone will want to eat a snack while driving.
 Consider snacks that are less likely to make a mess.
 For example, choose applesauce in a squeezable pouch instead of a cup that requires a spoon.

 Safety First – You’ll also want to think about the foods that may be choking hazards for younger kids, avoiding raisins, popcorn and nuts.
 My friend Becca at This Crazy Adventure Called Life has more tips on the best road trip snacks.

 Choosing Healthy Convenience Store Snacks on the Road

-I took my kids inside to see what kind of healthy snacks they’d choose for the road.
-The teens didn’t want to be on camera (figures!)
-But my 6 year old was all smiles while he took me around the store to show me which road trip snacks he thought were the healthiest.
+On a recent drive, I took my kids inside to see what kind of healthy snacks they’d choose for the road.
+The teens didn’t want to be on camera (go figure).
+But my youngest kids were all smiles while they took me around the store to show me which road trip snacks they thought were the healthiest.

 What Constitutes a Healthy Snack?

 Convenience store shelves can be overwhelming.
 There are just so many candy bars, colorful bags of chips, and snack ideas crammed together, it’s challenging to know what to pick!